CIN III/HSIL Cervical Intraepithelial Neoplasia III (severe) High-Grade Squamous Intraepithelial Lesions * * * * * * * * * * *

 The results of that June pap were not good.
 We used a Thin Prep test, and the result was CIN III/HSIL.
 They recommended I go for a Colposcopy and Biopsy.
 At that point I started doing my own research.
 I knew I didn't want Leep or Cryotherapy.
 I've been familiar with herbs and alternative therapies for a long time.
 So when I discovered Naturopathic Doctors had come up with a successful treatment for cervical dysplasia, I wanted to know more.

-My first really good resource for information on alternative treatment for dysplasia was the Women's Encyclopedia of Natural Medicine.
-For general education on cervical dysplasia please see the presentation I put together for Women Newly Diagnosed with Cervical Dysplasia, it will answer many questions you have.
+I put together a webinar for women who have had an abnormal pap smear or who have been diagnosed with cervical dysplasia and/or HPV.
+This presentation will answer a lot of the questions you may have and ends with a discussion on natural solutions.
+Women Newly Diagnosed with Cervical Dysplasia.
 I also did a report on Cervical Cancer, if you want to know more about this please read my report, I've also included some information about the HPV vaccine which I highly suggest reading before getting the vaccine or choosing to vaccinate your daughter(s) against cervical cancer.

 I worked with Nancy for the duration of my treatment.
-The cost of my treatment was aprox $700 for the entire treatment, spread out over about 5 weeks, which includes supplements.
+The cost of my treatment was approximately $700 for the entire treatment, spread out over about 5 weeks, which includes supplements.
 As best I can tell, total medical expenses from the colposcopy, biopsies, pregnancy test, and the lab expenses for analyzing the biopsies would of cost me about $1000 if I had not been able to get discounted rates and had some insurance coverage.
 If I had the cryotherapy it would of added another chunk to the bill, no idea how much that would of been.

 $175 - Initial visit/consultation